ncanceill/libelliptic/DISCLAIMER.md

 # DISCLAIMER

-Distributed under GNU General Public License v3
+libelliptic is distributed under GNU General Public License v3.

 This program comes with ABSOLUTELY NO WARRANTY.

 This is free software, and you are welcome to redistribute it under certain conditions.

-libelliptic Copyright (C) 2013  Nicolas Canceill

 ## LICENSE